ThomasTJdev/python_scapy_sniff_http/README.md

 Other
 -----

-Want to try it with Katana?
-Check the module here [ThomasTJ Gitlab](www.gitlab.com/u/ThomasTJ)
+Want to try it with WMDframework?
+Check the module here [WMD](https://github.com/ThomasTJdev/WMD)